 |Net Income for common shareholders||4,557||24|

 |Adjusted EBITDA (1)||29,319||23,630|

 (1) Adjusted EBITDA and Normalized net income are non-US Generally Accepted Accounting Principles (US GAAP) measures, as explained further in this press release, and are considered by Global Ship Lease to be useful measures of its performance.
 Reconciliations of such non-GAAP measures to the interim unaudited financial information are provided in this Earnings Release.

 Revenue and Utilization

-The fleet generated revenue from fixed-rate time charters of $37.7 million in the three months ended March 31, 2015, up $3.7 million or 10.9% on revenue of $34.0 million for the comparative quarter in 2014.
-The increase in revenue is mainly due to the addition of OOCL Tianjin from October 2014 and OOCL Qingdao from March 11, 2015, each at a daily charter rate of $34,500.
-There were 1,641 ownership days in the quarter, up 7.3% on 1,530 ownership days in the comparative quarter.
-With 12 days offhire in the three months ended March 31, 2015, of which nine were for a scheduled drydocking, utilization was 99.3%.
-In the comparable quarter of 2014, there were five days offhire, giving a utilization of 99.7%.
+The fleet generated revenue from fixed-rate time charters of $42.6 million in the three months ended March 31, 2016, up $4.9 million or 13.0% on revenue of $37.7 million for the comparative quarter in 2015.
+The increase in revenue is mainly due to the addition of OOCL Qingdao from March 11, 2015 and OOCL Ningbo from September 17, 2015, each at a daily charter rate of $34,500, offset by reduced revenue from the disposals of Ville d'Aquarius and Ville d'Orion in fourth quarter 2015.
+There were 1,638 ownership days in the quarter, down slightly on 1,641 ownership days in the comparative quarter.
+With no offhire in the three months ended March 31, 2016, utilization was 100.0%.
+In the comparable quarter of 2015, there were 12 days offhire, including nine for a planned dry-docking, giving a utilization of 99.3%.